nodejs/node/doc/api/os.md

 * Returns: {string}

-The `os.endianness()` method returns a string identifying the endianness of the CPU *for which the Node.js binary was compiled*.
+Returns a string identifying the endianness of the CPU for which the Node.js binary was compiled.

-Possible values are:

-* `'BE'` for big endian
-* `'LE'` for little endian.
+Possible values are `'BE'` for big endian and `'LE'` for little endian.

 ## os.freemem()
 <!-- YAML